fashion glossary

 Breton stripe from bretonshirt.com

-On a white background, there are narrow blue horizontal stripes that makeup Breton stripes.
-Inspired by the conventional French sailor top, this style was made popular by Coco Chanel in the 1930s.
-Read more about the Breton Stripe in our article about the 16 famous accessories in the world
+On a white background, narrow blue horizontal stripes make up Breton stripes.
+Coco Chanel made this style famous in the 1930s, inspired by the conventional French sailor top.
+Read more about the Breton Stripe in our article about the 16 favorite accessories in the world.

 Capri Pants